 - Throat and Nose Spray

 - 2 set of disposable PPE clothes

 - Antigen self test kit (Nasofaring and Nasal)

 - Vitamin C 500mg and Vit D 5000 IU

 - Supplement such as Young Living Ning Xia and SOP Subarashi

-- Equipped all rooms in the house with Air Purifier and I even bring my own air purifier in my office desk
+- Equipped all rooms in the house with Air Purifier and I even bring my own air purifier to the office

 - Portable Air Purifier (I swear by Bmola)

 - All essential Young Living EO: Thieves, Raven, Eucalyptus and RC

 - Hand Sanitizer and their refills (I have at least 2 bottles of 1L refill)